Fourth Annual Undergraduate Classics Conference

 This conference will pertain to a wide variety of topics concerning the classical world, with paper sessions being divided by theme based on the papers accepted.
 Abstracts will be considered from any discipline within classical studies (archaeology, history, philology, etc.) or a related field.
-Examples range from an analysis of the rhetoric of a Demosthenic speech to a report of the findings of a current excavation to a commentary on the hybridization of style in Pompeian wall painting (this is not an exhaustive list).
+Examples range from numismatics of Late Antique Mesopotamia, an analysis of the Pro Caelio by Cicero, or an analysis of geography and ethnography in Caesar's de Bello Gallico (this is not an exhaustive list).

 Submission of Abstracts

-Abstracts are due by November 15, 2013 to Bethany Good at email@example.com.
+Abstracts are due by November 14, 2014 to Emma Pugmire at firstname.lastname@example.org.
 The information sheet provided should be filled out and attached along with the abstract.
 A copy of the information sheet can be found here.
-Notifications of acceptance will be sent on December 2, 2013.
+Notifications of acceptance will be sent on December 1, 2014.

 Abstracts should be no more than 250 words double-spaced in Times New Roman font.
 Please do not include the name of the presenter or university on the abstract.
 Instead, include a title on the abstract and make sure it matches the title on the information sheet.